Watch: A Pakistani journalist appeared on TV in neck-deep water to show how bad the floods were

 While Hussain may have been sincere in his efforts to convey the dangers of the flood, Twitter users found the reportage hilarious.

-Howeve a few people also praised Hussain for his dedication towards his profession.
+However a few people also praised Hussain for his dedication towards his profession.

+Citing Hussain’s reportage as an example, a few people also raised concerns about the difficult conditions that many media organisations expect their employees to be working in.